California Casual Interior - Design Style Guide

 -

-Mix materials like linen, rattan, jute, and knotted wool throughout your space.
-Think a woven area rug, slipcovered sofa, and soft cotton throws—even a wooden bowl filled with pebbles or dried botanicals.
-Start with one or two items per room and build up.
-Aim for combinations that aren’t overly coordinated for an effortlessly gathered look.
+Mix several materials like linen, rattan, jute and knotted wool throughout the room.
+Consider elements like a woven area rug, a slipcovered sofa, or even a wooden bowl filled with pebbles or dried botanicals.
+You can start small by focusing on one or two rooms in your house and increasing from there.
+Avoid being overly coordinated for an effortlessly put-together look.

 -